Kelly Girtz

 Kelly Darryl Girtz (born November 12, 1971) is an American educator and politician currently serving as mayor of the unified government of Athens-Clarke County, Georgia, having succeeded Nancy Denson in January 2019.
 Before he was sworn in as mayor, Girtz maintained a long career as a teacher and school administrator in Northeast Georgia.

 Early life

 Girtz was born on November 12, 1971, in Bath, Maine to Darryl Sylvester and Joanne (née Kirsch) Girtz (now Claridge), while his father was stationed aboard the USS Dale.
 The Dale was homeported in Newport, Rhode Island, where Girtz and his family then lived for a year before moving to Oakland, California for a year.
-From 1974 to 1994, he was raised and resided in Norfolk, Virginia, where he graduated from Lake Taylor High School in 1989 and Old Dominion University in 1993.
+From 1974 to 1994, he was raised and resided in Norfolk, Virginia, where he graduated from Lake Taylor High School in 1989.
+He earned a Bachelor of Science degree from Old Dominion University in 1993.

 Educator

 Girtz earned his Master of Arts in Teaching from Piedmont College.
 From 1998 to 2014, he was a teacher and administrator in the Clarke County School District in Athens.
 He then served as Regional Director for Student Services and Special Education for Foothills Charter High School, a public charter high school.